cartapisana/GettingCleaningData/README.md

 Step 11.
 Define study activities by levels and labels, and values for study subjetcs, as factor variables: Specification of these attributes as factor variables supported downstream analytics, which also will enhance future research opportunities on the resulting data set.

 Step 12.
-Use melt() and id as vector of variable names: The melt() function
+Use melt() and id as vector of variable names: The melt() function enabled creation of new variables based on row-level responses to existing variables.
+The "id" argument in the melt() function specified the variable names.

 Step 13.
 Use dcast() to calculate means for each variable by activity and subject; create a second data set with the resulting values: The dcast() function proved to be the most efficient choice for tabulating the means across rows of data, which satisfied a primary course requirement.